npm/rfcs/accepted/0000-peer-overrides.md

 > [...], and it's not going to be included in npm 7.0.0, but will be added
 > in the 7.x line as a semver-minor feature update.

-Enabling peer-overrides is of much higher is of much higher urgency than nested overrides and inclusion of this feature in v7 **at launch** will make upgrading more attractive, as without this feature, v7 **will be incompatible** with some development environments.
+Enabling peer-overrides is of much higher urgency than nested overrides and inclusion of this feature in v7 **at launch** will make upgrading more attractive, as without this feature, v7 **will be incompatible** with some development environments.
 [Elaborated in **Motivation**](#motivation)